 Old ammo cans are incredibly useful if you’re a prepper.
 They’re designed to be sturdy, stackable, waterproof, and easy to transport.

-Q-tips or cotton swabs can be found in almost every single household.
+Q-tips can be found in almost every single household.
 So if you’re a prepper, you may as well learn how to use them in a survival scenario.

 From collecting rainwater to making a shelter, there’s no end to the number of things you can do with plastic sheeting.
 Here are 13 survival uses for it.

 Before you throw your old wire hangers away, you should know there are several ways you can make use of them in a survival scenario.